 From the slip of a knife in the kitchen to mishaps with scissors while wrapping presents, it’s always a good idea to have the security of a stocked first aid kit during the holidays.

-Fill out the form below to download a PDF poster to hang up at your agency or share with other members.
+Fill out the form on this page to download a PDF poster to hang up at your agency or share with other members.

-This article, originally published in November 2019, has been updated.
+This article, originally published in November 2019, has been updated to add resources and a video.